To lose weight, you need to eat fewer calories than you burn.

 Cooking your own meals is a great way to keep your meals healthy and your calorie intake under control.

-Creamy sauces not only contain more calories — they usually contain fewer vegetables as well.
+Creamy sauces not only have more calories but usually also include fewer vegetables.

-If you have a choice, choose a tomato-based sauce over a creamy one to get the double benefit of fewer calories and more healthy vegetables.
+If you have a choice, select a tomato-based sauce over a creamy one to get the double benefit of fewer calories and more healthy vegetables.

 Not all convenience foods are unhealthy, but many contain hidden fats and sugars.

-If you know how to read food labels, it's much easier to spot the healthy options.
-You should also check the number of calories per serving and what the serving size is, so you know how many calories you're actually consuming.
+It's much easier to spot healthy options if you know how to read food labels.
+You should also check the serving size and number of calories, so you know how many calories you're really consuming.

-Whole fruits contain lots of fiber, vitamins, minerals and antioxidants, so they're a really healthy addition to your diet.
+Whole fruits pack fiber, vitamins, minerals, and antioxidants, making them an excellent addition to your diet.

 Whenever possible, choose whole fruits over fruit juice.
 They're more filling and contain more nutrients with fewer calories.